Wangari-Joyce/USES-OF-GITHUB/README.md

 ## Here are some of the uses of GitHub:
 1. it allows different people to collaborate on projects
 2. it allows one to document their code.
+3. it makes it easy to contribute to work from other users